 • What level of care is included in the base rate

-• Whether rate increases are capped or discretionary
+• Whether annual rate increases are capped or discretionary

 • Staffing ratios and caregiver training standards